Facts about Armenian culture are countless. These countless things make Armenia one of the most unique, special and must-visit counties of the world.

 Facts about Armenian Culture #7: From Military to Circle Dances, Armenians Love to Dance

-What else but Armenian national dances can tell as the more detailed facts about Armenian culture?
+What else if Armenian national dances visualizing Armenian culture in details?
 Armenian dances like Armenian culture comes from the ancient times.
 It’s essential to point, that the distinctive feature of Armenian traditional dances is their group nature.

 Each area inhabited by Armenian had its own dance.
 Circle dance is more typical to Armenian national dance style.
 You can meet circle dances during various celebrations including weddings and birthdays.